alrichardbollans/spatial-preposition-annotation-tool-unity3d/Analysis/readMe.md

 # Folders

+The code may be used to process multiple studies.
+The 2019 study folder contains the following

 ## collected data
-Collection of raw and cleaned data from 2019 study
+Collection of raw and cleaned annotation lists.

 ## constraint data
 List of constraints generated from data.
-This is created using compile_instances.py and read in feature_analysis.py
+This is created using compile_instances.py and read in basic_model_testing.py

 ## feature values
 Contains information on feature values from configurations in all scenes.
 Standardised values are created by preprocess_features.py and read in compile_instances.py

 ## model info
-Collection of baseline model parameters when trained on all scenes
+Collection of basic model parameters when trained on all scenes

 ## polysemy
 Collection of outputs related to polysemy model, see the readme in the folder for more info